 Given the global economic uncertainty as a result of COVID-19, very few — if any — professions are exempt from layoffs are furloughs.

 That said, the nature of business and organizations practically guarantees plenty of accounting jobs for the foreseeable future.
 Every organization – for-profit or non-profit — needs accountants.
 Businesses, charities, governments at every level . . . they all need accountants to track the day-to-day financial transactions, plan and forecast the financial future, and keep up with ever-changing regulations.
 They also need trained accountants to interpret and analyze the numbers so operational strategies make financial sense.
+After some time working for an organization you could even open up your own practice.
+All you need is a small office and an accounting practice management software, to handle your clients and staff.

 As the global economy becomes more integrated and business and tax regulations become more complex, the need for well-trained accountants only continues to grow.
 The Bureau of Labor Statistics estimates that accounting jobs will grow by 6% between 2018 and 2028.
 And that doesn’t just mean accounting jobs are fairly easy to find.
 It also creates leverage for you to create a really great career in a few different ways.